marikawakatsu/mixing-model/README.md

 # mixing-model
-Exploring the emergent behavioral patterns in heterogeneous ant colonies using the fixed thershold model.
+Exploring the emergent behavioral patterns in heterogeneous ant colonies using the fixed threshold model.

 ## Components of this Repository
 This directory has three main files: